 Southern Arizona gets about 43% of its water by pumping groundwater aquifers.
-The geology is well-suit for this because Southern Arizona is in the Basin and Range province which contains very deep, fault-bounded valleys.
+The geology is well-suited for this because Southern Arizona is in the Basin and Range province which contains very deep, fault-bounded valleys.
 In some places, bedrock is as much as 15,000 feet below the surface.
 Portions of the Tucson and Avra valleys are over 8,000 feet down to bedrock.
 Such valleys are filled with alluvium and water.

 Currently, water for drinking exploits aquifers down to a depth of about 1,200 feet.
 Generally water below that depth is too salty for drinking.

 Following up on two previous studies, Estimated Depth to Bedrock in Arizona and Preliminary evaluation of Cenozoic Basins in Arizona for CO2 sequestration Potential, the Arizona Geological Survey in a new study, examined the salinities of Arizona groundwater.
 The study is A Summary of Salinities in Arizona’s Deep Groundwater, Arizona Geological Survey Open-File Report, OFR-12-26.